andreatta-ale/analixText/article/paper.md

     Space:  42

-#### Scans the addresses data frame, reads data of each file and assembles them into a combined data frame, that contains frequency and signal data.
+#### Scans the addresses data frame
+Reads data of each file and assembles them into a combined data frame, that contains frequency and signal data.
 Also, rescales frequency values to signal's order of magnitude (multiplied by $1 \times 10^{-6}$)

 ```python